-Montserrat flight operations stabilised as Avgas returns to Antigua
+Montserrat flight operations stabilised as avgas returns to Antigua

-Following a nearly three-week shortage, Avgas has been restored to Antigua, bringing stability back to flight operations to and from Montserrat.
+Following a nearly three-week shortage, avgas has been restored to Antigua, bringing stability back to flight operations to and from Montserrat.

 Both Fly Montserrat and SVG Air are now operating the route as normal.